aidandenlinger/autocopr/COPR.md

 - Select individual events, select branch/tag creation, and deselect push.
-  - We don't want to fire the webhook on every commit, because some commits won't change this specific package! autocopr.py attaches the cooresponding tags when needed.
+  - We don't want to fire the webhook on every commit, because some commits won't change this specific package!
+The script attaches the cooresponding tags when needed.

 From that point, it just works!
 Whenever the Github Action runs, if there's an